BrunoEduardoCSantos/Facial_Keypoints/README.md

 ## Model Architecture and Training Strategy
 ### Data preparation
 1. Rescaling and/or cropping the data, such that you are left with a square image (the suggested size is 224x224px)
-2. Normalizing the images and keypoints; turning each RGB image into a grayscale image with a color range of [0, 1] and transforming the 3. given keypoints into a range of [-1, 1]
+2. Normalizing the images and keypoints; turning each RGB image into a grayscale image with a color range of [0, 1] and transforming the given keypoints into a range of [-1, 1]
-Turning these images and keypoints into Tensors
+3.Turning these images and keypoints into Tensors

 ### Model design
 The model designed for predicting the facial points in this project is given by:
 ![model](https://github.com/BrunoEduardoCSantos/Facial_Keypoints/blob/master/images/FacialKeysModel.png)

+1. Adam was chosen for optimization and SmoothL1 for loss function.
+SmoothL1 was used as loss function because is less prone to outliers compared to MSE for larger values.
+In addition, it can include a error function like MSE for smaller value.
+Regarding the optimization Adam was the chosen one because it suitable for regression with deep learning architecture

+2. The initial model architecture was based on inception model, where it was setup layers 5X5 , 3X3 and 1X1.
+Afterward, it progressed by adding more convolution layers together with dropout layers to reduce the loss as well as avoid overfitting.

+3. The number of epochs was chosen by the loss function evaluation as well this hold monotonic descent.
+Regarding the batch_size it started from 10 and increased to 40 so that  loss function decreases error smoothly and continuosly.

+## Further improvements

+* The next level : try transfert learning from pretrained network like [vgg and  resnet] (https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).
+The goal here is to used already working architecture and add a model for a specific task.